-Major grant to deliver mine water energy scheme at Gateshead
+Mine water energy scheme at Gateshead

-Geothermal energy from mines is a low carbon, sustainable source of energy that could be of great importance to coalfield areas and the UK in years to come.
+Geothermal heat from mines is a low carbon, secure and sustainable source of energy that could be of great importance to coalfield areas in years to come.
 This is one of several geothermal energy projects that the Coal Authority is collaborating on across Great Britain.